Residual Feedback Learning for Contact-Rich Manipulation Tasks with Uncertainty: Hybrid Residual Feedback Actions

 \subsubsection{\textbf{end-effector wrench}}

-Many control frameworks formulate the controllers not in joint space, but in end-effector space as end-effector control is often easier.
-We also investigate whether this is the case for \gls{rpl}.
-To do so, we i) first map the upstream controller's output to the wrench space, ii) then superpose them with their equivalent output from the $ \pi_{{\theta}}$, and finally iii) map the result back to the original joint space.
+As mentioned earlier, although we can assume no knowledge about the input/output structure of the controller, in cases where such knowledge is available, we can certainly exploit them to our problem's advantage.
+In our case for \gls{rpl} we i) first map the upstream controller's output to the wrench space, ii) then superpose them with their equivalent output from the $ \pi_{{\theta}}$, and finally iii) map the result back to the original joint space.
 This procedure can also be done by only mapping residual wrench values to joint space, yet with less possibility for post-processing of the controller's output in wrench space.
 In our case, we do this conversion by $ \mathcal{F} = \mathbf{J}^{\dagger^{T}} \tau$ and $\tau = \mathbf{J}^{T} \mathcal{F}$ where $\tau \in T$, $\mathcal{F} \in W$, $ \mathbf{J}$, and $\mathbf{J}^{\dagger}$ are joint torque commands, wrench at end-effector frame, Jacobian, and damped-pseudo inverse of the Jacobian respectively.
 We note this formulation as "end-effector wrench", $\pi_{{\theta}}: \mathcal{O} \times \mathcal{W^\pi} \mapsto [0,1]$, with a superposed action computed as

 This formulation allows using a control space that is more relevant for the task, i.e., the end-effector space, and therefore, intuitively, it should be easier to solve for the residual policy depending on the task.
 This policy design is sketched in Fig. \ref{fig:res_policies_vars}(b).